-Many event planners get excited about the idea of incorporating gamification into their event, but when it comes time to making those event game ideas into a reality, it can be hard to know where to begin.
+Many event planners get excited about the idea of incorporating gamification into their events, but when it comes time to make those event game ideas into a reality, it can be hard to know where to begin.

 The Secret to Executing Your Event Game Ideas